Show All Answers

 Indianola residents make a significant contribution to the financing and operation of the Indianola Parks and Recreation Department through city property taxes.
 These taxes are paid whether or not individuals participate in programs or use facilities.
 Therefore, Indianola residents receive a discount off the regular fee.

 To ensure equity, nonresidents (those living outside the Indianola city limits) will pay the regular program or facility fee.

 Eligible families and/or individuals receive a free identification Key Card which will be provided by one of the following agencies:

 Warren County Health Services 961-1074IMPACT Community Action Partnership 961-2543Warren County Mental Health 961-1068

-Refunds/credits will gladly be given as long as your refund request is made by 5:00pm on the business day prior to the start of the program, less a $5 processing fee and all costs already incurred.
+Refunds/credits will gladly be given as long as your refund request is made by 5:00pm on the business day prior to the start of the program, less all costs already incurred.
 Any time after that date, a pro-rated refund/credit will only be granted for illness, medical reasons or other unavoidable circumstances.
 Physician's written verification required.
 Must make request within 7 working days.

 Find out information about renting the Buxton Room for large events, or smaller meeting rooms when you click here.